My personal goals examples from when I was a student, plus tons of other personal goal examples for students and high school seniors.

 You can start at the age of 13.5, and you have until 24 years of age to complete the various levels.

-2. Get Your First Media Appearance
+2. Get Their First Media Appearance

 Media appearances can stick with you – and your resume – for years to come.
 They also help you to cement a viewpoint you have, or become more knowledgeable on a topic.

-Make it a goal to do one of the following:
+Have your student set a goal to do one of the following:

 - Get interviewed by your local news station